Shipeasy

 Configured on the resource, carried in the attribute map

-bucketBy is set on the gate/experiment (in the dashboard, CLI, or API).
+bucketBy is set on the gate (in the dashboard, CLI, or API).
 Your job in code is to make sure the named attribute (e.g. company_id) is present in the attribute map your transform produces (or on the user object you pass to the low-level Engine) — if it's missing, that user falls back to individual bucketing.

 Common units